octarudin/energy-monitoring/README.md

 5. Connect the Power Meter with your Electrical Equipments.
 6. Turn ON the Power Meter.

-Or simply follow this picture
+Or simply follow this picture.
 <img src="images/Wiring PZEM-016.jpg" alt="How to Wire" width="500">

+Enjoy.